Windows, Linux, BSD and macOS supported.

 Setting up and using the Tunnel is easy.

-Download the JAR file from our website and run it on your commandline.
+.jar file from our website and run it from your commandline.

 You will see "You may start your tests" when your Tunnel is ready.